-History Comprehensives for Senior Majors Not Writing Theses in the History Department, a.k.a "Capstones": 2016-17.
+History Comprehensives for Senior Majors Not Writing Theses in the History Department, AKA "Capstones".

 As History majors, you have all either completed or are in the process of completing a research paper that conforms to the Guidelines for Research Papers for the History Department.
 (These research papers are 20 to 25 pages in length and are based on primary-source research.)

-Deadlines (each is described below):
+Deadlines for '20 students (each is described below):

-Week of February 13, 2017: Seminar meetings (i.e. oral presentations)
+Week of February 17, 2020: Seminar meetings (i.e., oral presentations)

-Friday, February 24, 2017: Revise and resubmit deadline (if applicable)
+Friday, February 28, 2020: Revise and resubmit deadline (if applicable)

 The Comprehensive will consist of the following:

-- A Brief (five page) Summary of your Research Paper:The summary should consist of the research question, a concise statement of the argument, and your most important findings (the conclusion).
+- A Brief (Five-Page) Summary of your Research Paper:The summary should consist of the research question, a concise statement of the argument, and your most important findings (the conclusion).
 It should be written as a paper and not as an outline or a collection of bullet points.
 You should also sketch out what steps you would take to expand this paper into a longer research project if you had the time to do so.
 These steps might include incorporating analyses that you have encountered in other courses and/or other scholars’ works (be specific), conducting additional research, or refining the research question itself.

 The written summary, considered in combination with your oral presentation (see below), will be marked by two faculty members as either “High Pass,” “Pass,” or “Revise and Resubmit.”
-If it is marked as “Revise and Resubmit,” you will have to revise it, along the lines suggested by the faculty members, and resubmit it to the department for review no later than Friday, February 24th.
+If it is marked as “Revise and Resubmit,” you will have to revise it, along the lines suggested by the faculty members, and resubmit it to the department for review no later than 2:30 on Friday, February 28.
 See the accompanying “Senior History Capstone Project Guidelines.”

-- Active Participation in the Discussion of Other Students’ Work in your Seminar: Your five page summary (along with those of the other students in your group) will be photocopied and circulated to the students and faculty in the group several days before the meeting to give everyone the opportunity to read them in advance of the presentations.
+- Active Participation in the Discussion of Other Students’ Work in your Seminar: Your five-page summary (along with those of the other students in your group) will be photocopied and circulated to the students and faculty in the group several days before the meeting to give everyone the opportunity to read them in advance of the presentations.
 You should come to the seminar meeting prepared not only to present your own work, but also to listen attentively to other students’ presentations and to participate in the discussion.